2016 Ohio's 8th congressional district special election: Republican primary

 Before John Boehner announced his retirement in October 2015, J. D. Winteregg and Eric Gurr both entered the race during the summer with the intention of challenging Boehner.
 After Boehner's retirement, over twenty Republicans pulled a petition with the Board of Elections to run for the vacant seat.
-Butler County Auditor Roger Reynolds was considered the front-runner for the nomination but surprised everyone when he suspended his campaign for the seat in December 2015.
+Butler County Auditor Roger Reynolds was considered the front-runner for the nomination but unexpectedly suspended his campaign for the seat in December 2015.